lrpirlet/cal-noosfere/noosfere/README publisher_collection_seriel-code.txt

 HERE WE SAVE and we give a name easy to find such as: "from publisher to publisher (we erase everything from §)"

 We can now take action.
-Did you make a backup? no? do it... in Calibre search for the § sign (paragraph sign) followed by enough letters to verify that is selected what we want to rectify and nothing else edit metadata in bulk
+Did you make a backup? no? do it...

+in Calibre search do search  § and €  then verify that what we want to rectify is selected and nothing else

+edit metadata in bulk
 'Find and replace' tab
 copy a line from a "Book" box to the "Your test" box from Load search/replace: choose "from publisher to #coll_srl (separator § €)" check that the expected result is indeed the one obtained under testing the result ...
+Apply ditto with "from publisher to publisher (we erase everything from €)"

+in Calibre search do search  §  then verify that what we want to rectify is selected and nothing else

+edit metadata in bulk
+'Find and replace' tab
-Apply ditto with "from publisher to #collection (separator § €)" and with "from publisher to publisher (we erase everything from §)"
+copy a line from a "Book" box to the "Your test" box from Load search/replace: choose "from publisher to #collection (separator §)" check that the expected result is indeed the one obtained under testing the result ...
+Apply ditto with "from publisher to publisher (we erase everything from §)"

 we restore the backup if we screwed up (but we didn't screw up... yeahhh...)